Crystalxy123/Crystalxy123.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Nuclear Science and Technology, Tsinghua University, 2023-now
-* B.S. in Safety Enjorneering, Univeristy of Science and Technology, 2019-2023
+* B.S. in Safety Engineering, University of Science and Technology, 2019-2023

 Work experience
 ======